hassio-addons/addon-node-red/README.md

 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
 1. Install the "Node-RED" add-on.
 1. Set a `credential_secret`, which is used to encrypt sensitive data.
-1. Configure usernames & passwords.
+   This is just a "password", which you should save on a secondary location.
-1. If you have SSL, set the `ssl` option to true.
+1. If you do NOT use SSL, be sure to set the `ssl` option to `false`.
 1. Start the "Node-RED" add-on.
 1. Check the logs of "Node-RED" to see if everything went well.
-1. Login with your Home Assistant username/password.
+1. Log in with your Home Assistant username/password.
+1. The add-on works straight out the box!
+No need to configure a server!

+**Note**: The add-on is **pre-configured** out of the box!
+There is no need to add/change/update the server connection settings!

 Please read the rest of this document further instructions.